kimcatchy/TA-TA-Switch/README.md

 ## ⚠️ Disclaimer
 - This tool does not modify the game client; it only manages local cache files.
 Usage is at your own risk.
--This tool is not affiliated with, endorsed by, or officially supported by Hypergryph, Arknights: Endfield, or the Epic Games Store.
+- This tool is not affiliated with, endorsed by, or officially supported by Hypergryph, Arknights: Endfield, or the Epic Games Store.